 When people disagree on what caused an accident or on details like the speed at which the vehicles traveled before impact, lawyers sometimes use accident reconstruction experts.
 These professionals perform scientific analysis of the vehicles, people, equipment, and the scene of the accident.

 An accident reconstruction expert’s report can help us in settlement negotiations and, if need be, in the trial.
-Call Max Meyers Law at 425-242-5595 today, to schedule a free consultation and case review.
+Call the Kirkland auto accident lawyers at Max Meyers Law at 425-399-7000 today, to schedule a free consultation and case review.

 Evidence Used by Experts for an Accident Reconstruction for a Car Accident